Searches for Continuous Gravitational Waves from Fifteen Supernova Remnants and Fomalhaut b with Advanced LIGO: Discussion

 \section{Discussion}

 These are the first directed searches of Advanced LIGO data using continuous wave analysis methods.
 These searches have improved on previous directed searches by covering wider parameter ranges and more targets, and by setting better upper limits on targets searched previously.
 Our upper limits on $h_0$ approach $2\times10^{-25}$ for many targets and approach $1\times10^{-25}$ for one---about a factor of 3 improvement on \citet{S6NineSNRs}, due mainly to the improvement in the detectors.
 And our upper limits beat the indirect limit $h_0^\mathrm{age}$ over bands of 1--2~kHz for more targets than were ever published before.
 [Searches for some of these targets in less sensitive S6 data for the purpose of testing code were described in an unpublished thesis \citep{Idrisy}.]
 As with previous data runs, we improved on the sensitivity of all-sky wide-band searches \citep{O1FullBandAllSky} but did not match the sensitivity of searches for known pulsars with full timing solutions \citep{O1Pulsars}.
-As before, the directed searches described here also have the caveats that there might be no neutron star present in some cases, any neutron star might be spinning too slowly to be detected, and a neutron star spinning at a detectable frequency might glitch---the latter phenomenon in a \ac{CCO} is now an observation \citep{Gotthelf2018} rather than a surmise, and would somewhat reduce the sensitivity of these searches \citep{Ashton2017}.
+As before, the directed searches described here also have the caveats that there might be no neutron star present in some cases, any neutron star might be spinning too slowly to be detected, and a neutron star spinning at a detectable frequency might glitch---the latter phenomenon in a \ac{CCO} is now an observation \citep{Gotthelf2018} rather than a surmise, and would somewhat reduce the sensitivity of these searches \citep{Ashton2017}. {Even with some longer integration times here, timing noise is not an issue unless these objects are orders of magnitude noisier than known pulsars \citep{Ashton2015}.}

 Most of our upper limits on $\epsilon$ and $\alpha$ are competitive with the largest numbers predicted by theory.
 The maximum $\epsilon$ for ``mountains'' supported by elastic stresses of normal neutron star matter is probably $10^{-5}$--$10^{-6}$ \citep{Horowitz2009, JohnsonMcDaniel2013a, Baiko2018}, and for many of our searches upper limits are in this region over hundreds of~Hz.
 The maximum $\alpha$ (nonlinear saturation amplitude) for $r$-modes is probably of order $10^{-3}$ \citep{Bondarescu2009}, and for many of our searches upper limits beat this over hundreds of~Hz.
 Mountains supported by an internal magnetic field can produce $\epsilon$ of order $10^{-4} (B/10^{15}\mbox{ G})^2$ where $B$ is the poloidal part of the field \citep[e.g.][]{Ciolfi2013}.
 Since, unlike elastic mountains, magnetic mountains are likely to be within about an order of magnitude of this limit for a given internal field, depending on its configuration, our upper limits on $\epsilon$ translate into rough limits on internal magnetic field---if a neutron star is present and spinning rapidly enough to emit \acp{GW} in band.